NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 polynomials are not necessarily the "simplest" possible polynomials;
 called the *reduced* Gröbner Basis.
 The *reduced* Gröbner Basis is unique given the relations and the monomial order.
-Consider for example the following monimial order
+Consider for example the following monomial order

     SetMonomialOrder[x, y]